leidoe07/blog/_posts/2024-10-12-debugging.md

     print("Factorial of " + num + "is" + result)
 The Issue:

-The code tried to add a string ("Factorial of ") to a number (num), which Python doesn’t like.
+The code tried to add a string ("Factorial of ") to a number (num), which doesnt work in Python.
 It also incorrectly calculated the factorial starting from 1.

 The Fix: